bugzmanov/nes_ebook/src/chapter_3_1.md

 It looks like that the command loads a hexadecimal value 0xC0 into the accumulator CPU register.
 And it also has to update some bits in Processor Status register P (namely, bit 1 - Zero Flag and bit 7 - Negative Flag).

-> From the **LDA** spec it follows that the opcode **0xA9** has one parameter - the instruction size is 2 bytes: one byte is for operation code itself (standard for all NES CPU opcodes), and the other is for a parameter.
+> **LDA** spec shows that the opcode **0xA9** has one parameter - the instruction size is 2 bytes: one byte is for operation code itself (standard for all NES CPU opcodes), and the other is for a parameter.
 >
 > NES Opscodes can have no explicit parameters or one explicit parameter.
 For some operations, the explicit parameter can take 2 bytes.
-And in that case the machine instruction would occupy 3 bytes.
+And in that case, the machine instruction would occupy 3 bytes.
 >
 > Worth mentioning, that some operations use CPU registers as implicit parameters.